 IMPACT

-Under its role as the de facto Mine Action Center (MAC) in the country, UNMAS continued to provide technical and operational support to the HMA actors and the wider humanitarian and early recovery community; including coordinating the MA Area of Responsibility, structured MA data and analysis dissemination, training, quality assurance and accreditation to MA operators in the country.
+Mine Action Center - Under its role as the de facto Mine Action Center (MAC) in the country, UNMAS continued to provide technical and operational support to the humanitarian mine action actors and the wider humanitarian and early recovery community; including through coordinating the Mine Action Area of Responsibility (MA AoR), structured data and analysis, training, quality assurance and accreditation to mine action operators.
+OPS team provided desk accreditation to Danish Refugee Council (DRC) and renewed the desk accreditation for Global Clearance Solutions (GCS), and Social Humanitarian Economic Intervention for Local Development (SHEILD).

 ABOUT